A3lequenne/FDF/README.md

 - **Background Drawing**: The program can now redraw the background before rendering the terrain, which helps maintain a clean visual state during transformations and movements.
 - **Enhanced User Controls**: The bonus version introduces more user-friendly commands, such as toggling between different projections and finer control over depth and zoom, making the experience more interactive.

+## Possible Improvements

+- **Better shortcuts**: I could add the possibility to close the program by clicking on the cross (atm "escape" needed)

 ## Conclusion

 `FdF` is a project designed to help understand fundamental computer graphics concepts such as 3D projection, line drawing, and user interaction within a graphics window.
 It showcases how to convert raw data into an interactive visual representation and is an excellent way to learn low-level graphics programming in C.